venom90/keycloak-compose/README.md

 ```

 After successful initialization, Keycloak will be accessible on http://localhost:8083 and login with username admin, password admin.
 You can change the variables as per your need.
 For more details on Keycloak configuration see [All Configuration](https://www.keycloak.org/server/all-config)

+## Release
+The release version is same as keycloak release.
+Select the latest tag from branch drop down and clone the repo.